Tomas-J-Gonzalez/tg/content/cv.md

 ## Experience

 ### Experience Designer
-**AKQA — Tāmaki Makaurau**
-*April 2025 – Ongoing*
+**AKQA — Tāmaki Makaurau** *April 2025 – Ongoing*

 ---

 ### Experience Design Consultant
-**Provoke Solutions (Contractor)**
-*August 2024 – Ongoing*
+**Provoke Solutions (Contractor)** *August 2024 – Ongoing*

-- Design wireframe and high-fidelity designs in Figma as needed
+- Design wireframe and high-fidelity designs in Figma as needed.
-- Website alignment using client's component library and design system
+- Website alignment using client's component library and design system.
-- Ensuring the resulting designs are adaptable, accessible, and meet the user's goals
+- Ensuring the resulting designs are adaptable, accessible, and meet the user's goals.
-- Creating site maps, tasks flows, wire-frames, scenarios, and other deliverables to clearly communicate the workflow and organization of the solution
+- Creating site maps, tasks flows, wire-frames, scenarios, and other deliverables to clearly communicate the workflow and organization of the solution.
-- Forming relationships with key stakeholders ensuring that requirements are accurately captured and that the subsequent design is consistent with the business strategy
+- Forming relationships with key stakeholders ensuring that requirements are accurately captured and that the subsequent design is consistent with the business strategy.

 ---

 ### UX / UI Designer
-**Synergy Advisory**
-*2020 – 2024*
+**Synergy Advisory** *2020 – 2024*

-- Designed and maintained a comprehensive recruitment & onboarding system to successfully attract more than +2,900 overseas applicants
+- Designed and maintained a comprehensive recruitment & onboarding system to successfully attract more than +2,900 overseas applicants.
-- Worked with a small cross-functional team to create an ATS (Applicant Tracking System) + Operational system for the company to help streamline recruitment, hiring, and onboarding of candidates
+- Worked with a small cross-functional team to create an ATS (Applicant Tracking System) + Operational system for the company to help streamline recruitment, hiring, and onboarding of candidates.
-- Stakeholder management and working within a small multi-disciplinary team
+- Stakeholder management and working within a small multi-disciplinary team.
 - Established first design guide and asset library.
-Designed brand strategy, logo and website
+Designed brand strategy, logo and website.
 - Interactive workshop planning and facilitation.
-'Design & Business workshops'
+'Design & Business workshops'.

 ---